PyLink/PyLink/docs/relay-quickstart.md

 To delink a channel linked to another network:
 - `/msg PyLink delink #localchannelname`

+To delink one of *your* channels from another network:
+- `/msg PyLink delink #yourchannelname <name-of-other-network>`

 Then, to list all available channels:
 - `/msg PyLink linked`